My AVAA

 Description:

 The NWIHCS Audiology and Speech Pathology department offers two challenging and comprehensive Externships annually.
 One position serves at the Omaha main campus, and one is at the Lincoln, NE CBOC.
 Application packages are submitted to each facility separately.
+NWI VA Audiology chooses to respect the ACEN Externship Timeline.

-In addition to comprehensive audiological evaluations and hearing aid services the department offers several specialty clinics including a comprehensive vestibular program, auditory implant program, Progressive Tinnitus Management program, auditory processing evaluations, electrophysiological evaluations, Tele-audiology clinic, and multi-disciplinary team opportunities.
+In addition to comprehensive audiological evaluations and hearing aid services the department offers several specialty clinics including a comprehensive vestibular program, auditory implant program, Progressive Tinnitus Management program, auditory processing evaluations, electrophysiological evaluations, Tele-audiology clinic, audiology inpatient management, and multi-disciplinary team opportunities.
 The Omaha VA is an ENT surgical site which allows for multiple opportunities to work with ENT patients and to observe surgeries.
-Our clinicians and externs enjoy a fast-paced, challenging caseload between scheduled appointments and our walk-in clinic for hearing aid patients.
+Our clinicians and externs enjoy a fast-paced, challenging caseload between scheduled appointments and our busy walk-in clinic for hearing aid patients.

 Number of externship positions:

-2 funded
+2-3 funded

 Funding is assigned by the Office of Academic Affairs and may not have been determined by the application deadline.
 OAA funding is announced nationally at the same time which should allow sites to know funding at approximately the same time.
+Historically, our site: Has been awarded 2 funded OAA positions

 Clinical opportunities provided during the externship: